 Welcome to our website!
 Etz Chaim, formerly an Orthodox synagogue which is now an egalitarian, unaffiliated congregation enjoying a resurgence in membership, invites you to join us on-line, and hopefully someday, in person for a tour of our historic building, a service or a simcha.
 All are welcome to attend services here, led by Rabbi Gary Berenson, so click thru on our schedule tab for all the details.

 Lifecycle ceremonies such as bar/bas mitzvahs, weddings, funerals, baby namings, and vow renewals all talk place here, too, so contact us if you would like us to host your special event.
 We guarantee it will be memorable.

-Etz Chaim is located in the Downtown Portland Historic District, located on the peninsula at the foot of Munjoy Hill.
-The neighborhood housed so many Jewish families at the turn of the twentieth century, it was commonly referred to as “Jerusalem of the North.”
+Etz Chaim is located in the Downtown Portland Historic District on Congress Street, at the head of India Street (Portland’s first street!) at the foot of Munjoy Hill, in a neighborhood which housed so many Jewish families at the turn of the twentieth century, that it was commonly referred to as “The Jerusalem of the North.”

 Established in 1921, Etz Chaim is celebrating its 97th year of continuous service to Jews in Greater Portland and beyond.

 Etz Chaim Synagogue has also been the home of the Maine Jewish Museum since 2010.
 The museum is dedicated to preserving our original turn-of-the-century, European-style building so that future generations can also worship, visit and enjoy.
 It also is dedicated to being a center for Maine Jewish history, art and culture, with a full calendar of museum events.